alkyne/CBNU-Cloud-Computing/README.md

 ### Requirements

 1. Python3 (tested on 3.7.3)
-2. aws access key on ~/.aws/credentials
+2. locate your aws access key on ~/.aws/credentials

 ### How to run